 Our Editorial Team

-Paula Crossfield is a founder and the Managing Editor of Civil Eats.
+Paula Crossfield is a founder and the Editor-at-large of Civil Eats.
 She is also the Managing Editor and a Founding Director of the Food & Environment Reporting Network.
-Her reporting has been featured in The Nation, The New York Times online and Huffington Post, and she has been a contributing producer at The Leonard Lopate Show on New York Public Radio.
-An avid cook and gardener, she currently lives in San Francisco.
+Her reporting has been featured in The Nation, Gastronomica, Index Magazine, The New York Times online and more, and she has been a contributing producer at The Leonard Lopate Show on New York Public Radio.
+An avid cook and gardener, she currently lives in Oakland.

 Adrien Schless-Meier is deputy managing editor of Civil Eats and a contributor to the Local Eats series, a column highlighting innovative efforts to create vibrant local food systems across the United States.
 She is currently an Emerson National Hunger Fellow at Just Harvest working to support the use of food stamps at farmers markets.
 She lives in Pittsburgh, PA.